sbelsk/SlicerAutoscoperM/README.md

 _:warning: This extension is in early development statge.
 Its content, API and behavior may change at any time.
 We mean it!_

+## Python Linting

+This project uses pre-commit and black for linting.
+Install pre-commit with `pip install pre-commit` and setup with `pre-commit install`.
+Linting will occur automatically when committing, or can be done explicitly with `pre-commit run --all-files`.

 ## Resources